corphacks/corphacks.github.io/_posts/2015-03-03-Super-Simple-SSH-Tunnel-Part-2.md

 <a name="sec1"></a>
 ### Installation and Configuration

-As mentioned in the guide [Overview]({% post_url 2015-03-03-Super-Simple-SSH-Tunnel-Overview %}#sec1) section of this guide, this assumes that the remote server runs _Ubuntu_, and therefore makes use of the `apt` program to install `proxytunnel`.
+As mentioned in the [Overview]({% post_url 2015-03-03-Super-Simple-SSH-Tunnel-Overview %}#sec1) section of this guide, this assumes that the remote server runs _Ubuntu_, and therefore makes use of the `apt` program to install `proxytunnel`.
 However, the details below can also be applied to other Linux platforms, such as _CentOS_ and _RedHat_, by replacing `apt` with `yum`.

 <a name="step1"></a>